mikefarah/yq/usage/tips-and-tricks.md

 See [here](https://mikefarah.gitbook.io/yq/operators/multiply-merge#merge-arrays-of-objects-together-matching-on-a-key) for a working example.

+## Deeply prune a tree

+See [here](https://mikefarah.gitbook.io/yq/operators/path#set-path-to-extract-prune-deep-paths) for a working example.

 ## Creating a new file / working with blank documents

 To create a new `yaml` file simply: